 It isn’t just that Meyer is about winning and winning only.
 That doesn’t make him any different than 99 percent of the coaches who are paid millions of dollars to win at the big-time level in football and basketball.

 What separates Meyer from most of his colleagues is his ability to sell the notion that he’s clean when there’s dirt and mud all over him.
 If you bring up all the Florida players who were arrested during his time in Gainesville, his defenders will howl at the unfairness of it all.
 Some charges were dropped, and some of the charges were relatively minor.
-That’s what the Meyer-backers claim constantly. so hard
+That’s what the Meyer-backers claim constantly.

 Meyer is very good at altering the story line for his convenience.
 When he became a hot coach at Utah, he said repeatedly that Notre Dame had always been his dream job.
 Then he turned down Notre Dame to go to Florida because the salary was higher and the admissions standards for football players lower.